Internships in Anthropology

 Our students have recently interned in communities in Alaska, a summer camp in New York State, historical museums, and local schools, and have participated in archaeological field schools.
 In addition, students often take advantage of the more than 300 available study abroad programs, especially those in Latin America and Europe.

-Local Museum Internship Opportunities
+Local Internship Opportunities

-Internship work at local and regional museums is occasionally available for anthropology students and typically involves the student receiving 3-6 credits of independent study.
-Interns may help with curation, archival work, computer data entry, docent activities, etc., as required by the museum.
+Internship work at local and regional museums and businesses is occasionally available for anthropology students and typically involves the student receiving 3-6 credits of independent study.
+Interns may help with curation, archival work, computer data entry, docent activities, etc., as required by the site.
 In the past, students have carried out internships at the Clinton County Historical Museum (Plattsburgh), the Kent-Delord House Museum (Plattsburgh), the Adirondack Museum (Blue Mountain Lake) and the New York State Museum in Albany.